Underfloor heating explained

 On this page we look at how an electric system works (you can find out more about water underfloor heating here).

-How electric underfloor heating works
+How does an electric underfloor heating system work?

 In an electric underfloor heating system, a series of electric wires or electric heating sheets are installed beneath or within your flooring.
 These are used to heat an area or a room, such as a cold, tiled bathroom floor.